Testing enetcache

 Third party extensions often rely on TYPO3 Core extensions to add key functionality.

-instance which PHP class namespaces it provides and where they can be found.
-This properly
+such as which PHP class namespaces it provides and where these can be found.
+This

-integrates the extension into the project and the project then "knows" the location of extension
+integrates the extension into the project so that the project "knows" the location

-That file then serves two needs at the same time: It is used by projects that require the extension
+The file then serves two needs: it is used by projects that require the extension

-as a dependency and it is used as the root composer.json to specify dependencies turning the extension
+as a dependency and it is used as a root composer.json to specify dependencies.

-into a project on its own for testing.
-The latter allows us to set up a full TYPO3
+This turns the extension into a project of its own, allowing us to set up a full TYPO3

-environment in a sub folder of the extension and execute the tests within this sub folder.
+environment in a subfolder of the extension and execute tests inside this subfolder.

 Testing enetcache

-The extension enetcache is a small extension that helps with frontend plugin based caches.
-It has been available as Composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.
+enetcache is a small extension that helps with frontend-plugin-based caches.
+It has been available as a Composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.

 - supports TYPO3 v11 and TYPO3 v12